 Practical Info for green jungle living in the Rainforest!

 A rainforest is lush and green and beautiful but it has challenges!
-We hope that these Hawaii Jungle Tips will help make your vacation in the Hawaiian rainforest an amazing enjoyable experience.
+We hope that these Hawaii Jungle Tips will help make your vacation in the Hawaiian rainforest an amazingly enjoyable experience.

-There are many advantages to living in the rain forest, including the abundance of tropical plants, birds, flowers, fruit, etc. However, the reality of living in a rain forest also includes noisy frogs, mosquitos, an extremely humid climate that’s conducive to mold, and lots and lots of rain!
+There are many advantages to living in the rainforest, including the abundance of tropical plants, flowers, fruit, etc. However, the reality of living in a rain forest also includes noisy frogs, mosquitos, an extremely humid climate that’s conducive to mold, and lots and lots of rain!

 - Mosquito Repellant!
 Hawaii mosquitos are pretty mellow compared to places like rural Wisconsin and Alaska.
 There are not so many from November to February but they are there!
 So bring a natural mosquito repellant.

-- Lights Jackets for Cool Jungle!
-Though we live in a rainforest jungle it can sometimes get a little chilly in the night because we are at a higher elevation.
-This is especially true during the months of November to March.
+- Lights Jackets for Jungle Winter!
+Though we live in a rainforest jungle it can sometimes get a little chilly in the night during from November to March.
 So bring at least a couple of warm outfits.
 Also socks both for warmth and for mosquito protection and a lightweight tropical waterproof rain-jacket.

-- Eco-Soaps and Detergents.
-We supply Eco-Nuts Soap as part of our $5 Laundry Service.
-However, please bring biodegradable soap, shampoo, conditioner and toothpaste this grey water feeds our decorative plants.
+- Eco-Shampoo & Toiletries.
+We supply Eco-Friendly Detergent as part of our $5 Laundry Service.
+However, please bring biodegradable soap, shampoo, conditioner and toothpaste as this grey water feeds our decorative plants.

-- New Pillows.
+- Fresh New Pillows!
 We provide bedding.
-However, due to our Rainforest climate we use a lot of pillows as they tend to absorb moisture and get damp rather quickly.
+However, due to our rainforest climate, pillows tend to absorb moisture and get damp rather quickly.
 Unlike sheets and blankets, pillows can’t be washed, they eventually start smelling musty and must be thrown out.
-So, to be absolutely sure you have a fresh smelling pillow, please bring your own pillow!
+So, while we provide pillows, if you want to be absolutely sure you have a fresh smelling pillow, please bring or buy your own pillow!

 - Computer/Laptop.
-If you are working on any of our Mind Work projects as a Volunteer or Intern we recommend you bring a laptop with you as we only have limited laptops for community use!
+If you are working on any of our Mind Work projects we recommend you bring a laptop with you as we only have limited laptops for community use!